 Create a cheese-filled center using mozzarella or cheddar cubes.

-- Freezer: Wrap slices tightly and freeze for up to 3 months.
+Wrap slices tightly in plastic wrap and foil, then freeze for up to 3 months for easy make-ahead meals.

-- Reheating: Warm in the oven at 325°F or microwave in short intervals until heated through.
+Warm in the oven at 325°F or microwave in short intervals until heated through, ensuring even reheating.

 How do I keep my meatloaf from falling apart?